MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/frustrations.md

 - Firstly, JavaScript is not a language.
 ECMAScript is the language and JavaScript is a standard, kind of.
 It's complicated.
 Each browser type e.g. Chrome, will use a certain version.
 And older browser versions will never support certain JS.
 This means that you have to use a tool like Babel to compile your modern JS to older code.
 - Modern JS in the last few years has added some useful things, but some where in Python for early on.
 For example, use the spread operator `[... myArray]` compared with `*args` in Python (both for functions and unpacking).
 Similarly JS supports merging of dictionaries like this `{ 'foo': 'bar', x }` where `x` is a dict.
 In Python you do `{'foo': 'bar', **x}`.
 - Imports are confusing. `require('foo')` and `import * as foo from 'foo'` and `import { foo } from 'foo'` are all similar and mostly the same.
-- Exports are confusing.
+- **Exports** are confusing.
 In Python, everything is public and can be imported (you don't even need `__init__.py` anymore generally for modules).
-In JS you need to do one of the following, which I have only gotten my head around recently but not completely:
+In JS you need to use either the older `require` syntax or the newer `import` syntax.
+Neither work in the browser without extra work.
+Here are several ways to do an export in the newer syntax.
     ```javascript
+    // Export directly.
     export function foo() {}

+    // Or export later.
     function bar() {}

+    // Using.
     export bar
     // OR
     exports.bar = bar